 Trump eliminated position in 2018 after Obama administration created it in response to Ebola crisis

+Washington (March 19, 2020) – Senator Edward J. Markey (D-Mass.) today announced the introduction of legislation requiring the President to appoint a permanent Pandemic Prevention and Response Coordinator, housed on the National Security Council (NSC).
 After the Ebola virus emerged as a global health threat in 2016, the Obama administration created the global health and biothreats “czar” position as acknowledgement that tackling global pandemics necessitates a bigger U.S. policy authority and presence within the administration’s security policymaking apparatus.
-Trump eliminated the position in 2018 and has drastically cut resources put toward global health preparedness.
+The Trump administration eliminated the position in 2018 and has drastically cut resources put toward global health preparedness.

-A copy of the letter can be found HERE.
+A copy of the legislation can be found HERE.

 On January 27, 2020, Senator Markey called on President Trump to reestablish the position of White House global health security and biothreats directorate within the NSC and immediately appoint a qualified individual to prepare for and respond to the threat posed by the novel coronavirus.